 Clients were building digital skills and confidence through using Aspire

-The majority of users would like to continue using Aspire in appointments
+71% of clients would like to continue using Aspire in appointments

-Recovery Focus are planning to roll out Aspire to their employment services nationwide.
+Recovery Focus are planning to scale Aspire across employment services UK-wide.

 To support the roll out, it was recommended that:

-A number of staff are allocated as ‘champions’ to train colleagues and clients
+A number of staff are allocated as ‘champions’ to co-train colleagues

 The positive results from the pilot form the basis of a comms plan